vojtechruz/vojtechruzicka-blog/src/posts/spread-javascript/index.md

 ```

 ## Spread operator
-What's a little bit confusing that the same three dots `...` used in JavaScript for the rest parameters are also used for an additional purpose.
+What's a little bit confusing is that the same three dots `...` used in JavaScript for the rest parameters are also used for an additional purpose.
 It is called `spread operator`.
 Its usage is almost the opposite of rest parameters.
-Instead of collecting multiple values in one array, it lets you expand existing one array (or other iterable) into multiple values.
+Instead of collecting multiple values in one array, it lets you expand one existing array (or other iterable) into multiple values.
 Let's look at various use cases.

 ### Function calls
-Let's assume we have an array with three items and a function, which required three input parameters.
+Let's assume we have an array with three items and a function, which requires three input parameters.

 ```javascript
 let myArray = [1, 2, 3];